Essentials of Repentance

 How can I know that my repentance has been accepted?
 What do I need to do to move on after I have made a mistake?

-Which People are the closest to Allah Almighty?
+What are the features of those closest to Allah Almighty?

-Al Muhasibi[i], the founder of the Baghdad School of Islamic philosophy, had the habit of venturing into the desert with his friend Junayd al-Baghdadi where the desolate landscape bore no distractions, and they could reflect on the answers to questions that they would pose.
-Muhasib means self-inspection or audit and this characteristic of Al Muhasibi.
-One question which he dwelt on was who are the closest to Allah Almighty.
-And these are the answers he came up with.
+Al Muhasibi, the founder of the Baghdad School of Islamic philosophy, had a habit of venturing into the desert with his friend Junayd al-Baghdadi where the desolate landscape bore no distractions, and they could reflect on the answers to serious questions.

 1) Those who fear Allah Almighty the most.